 Deciding whether or not to enroll in a clinical trial is a question only you, your loved ones and your care team can answer together.
-Learning you have cancer and deciding what to do about it is often overwhelming, so talking with those closet to you and your treatment plan can help you understand the all aspects of participating in a clinical trial, including the benefits and drawbacks, your protections as a patient and any financial and/or insurance considerations.
+Learning you have cancer and deciding what to do about it is often overwhelming, so talking with those closest to you and your treatment plan can help you understand all aspects of participating in a clinical trial, including the benefits and drawbacks, your protections as a patient and any financial and/or insurance considerations.

 Finding answers and making choices may be hard for people with cancer and those who care about them.
 It is important to discuss your treatment choices with your doctor, your oncologist and the staff of any clinical trial you consider entering.

 Ask questions about the information you receive during the informed consent process and about any other issues that concern you.
 Getting answers can help you work better with the doctor.
 You may want to take a friend or relative along when you talk to the doctor.
 It also may help to write down your questions and the answers you receive, or bring a tape recorder to record what is said.
 No question about your care is foolish.
 It is very important to understand your choices.

 Here are some questions you may want to ask:

 - What is the purpose of the study?
 In what phase is this study?

 - Why do researchers believe the new treatment being tested may be effective?
 Has it been tested before?

 - Who sponsors the study, and who has reviewed and approved it?